Top of main content

 3. The management team: Make sure it’s robust enough to cope with your exit, without damaging the value of the business

 4. Time and timing: Selling at the optimal time in your business or market cycle can make a real difference to the value you achieve and the stability of the business.
-It’s also important to manage information – news of a potential sale can impact employee and customer relations
+It’s also important to manage information – news of a potential sale can impact employee and client relations

 5. The buyer universe: Consider whether your business may appeal to a trade buyer (someone looking to extend their market/product share), a financial buyer (someone looking to grow investment potential) or whether interest from within the business or overseas might be an option